KayloPortal/KayloPortal/README.md

 # I'm Mohammad (Parsa) Mahmoodi
 ### Profile summary
 I am a second semester CS student at Shiraz university.
-I am interested in the fields *AI Research* & *Computer Vision* and currently building my foundation to enter the field as a junior.
+I am interested in the fields *Machine Learning/Deep Learning* & *Computer Vision* and currently building my foundation to enter the field as a junior.

 ### 🛠️ Tech Stack & Tools